harmanchawla/AppliFo/README.md

 <code> [Date] [Time] [Name of Organization] [URL of the Current Page] [URL of the Previous Page] </code>

 All the fields are optional and selected by the user.
+The extension copies these values to the clipboard as a single string with TABs betweeen each value to make it easier to paste in Google Sheets, MS Excel or Mac Numbers.

+Support for Google Sheets API coming soon.